Tag: Atlas Mountains

 The mini bus had air conditioning and was pretty comfortable.
 We drove for around one and a half hours, then stopped for a toilet break and a drink.

-Soon, we were on our way again, and believe me, the views of the Atlas Mountains were astonishing.
+Soon, we were on our way again, and the views of the Atlas Mountains were breathtaking.

-On arrival, we were introduced to our guide, who spoke several different languages, and we set off walking through the lush vegetation.
+When we arrived at Ouzoud, we were introduced to our guide, who spoke several different languages, and we set off walking.

 We rambled through the olive groves as the cheeky wild Barbary macaque monkeys played hide and seek in the trees with us.

-The waterfall was visible from different angles with plenty of viewing points to take photographs or rest.
+The waterfall was visible from different angles with plenty of viewing points to take photographs or rest for a few moments.

-The waterfalls plunge 110 metres into the canyon below, making it a breathtaking sight.
+The waterfall plunges 110 metres into the canyon below, making it a breathtaking sight.

-We stopped for a freshly squeezed pomegranate juice before continuing our way down to the boats.
+It was a warm day, so we stopped for a freshly squeezed pomegranate juice before continuing our way down to where the boats were.

-A boat ride up to the waterfall is part of the itinerary if you book a tour.
+A boat ride up against the waterfall is part of the itinerary if you book a tour.

-The boats are colourfully decorated, and we were taken right up against the waterfall.
+The boats are colourfully decorated, and we were taken right up to the waterfall, allowing us to get some great photos.

 It was an amazing experience.

-The feeling of the cool water spraying our faces was a welcome relief from the heat, and we had the opportunity to take plenty of photos up close.
+The feeling of the cool water spraying our faces was a welcome relief from the heat.

 We were dropped off on the opposite side and then had quite a steep climb up to the restaurants.

-I was able to get a table overlooking the waterfall, and the view was absolutely stunning.
+I was able to get a table overlooking the waterfall, and the view was amazing.

-I had a simple three course meal consisting of a starter, which was a small salad with fresh bread and olives, followed by a vegetable tagine and fruit for dessert.
+I had a three course meal consisting of a starter, which was a small salad with fresh bread and olives, followed by a vegetable tagine and fruit for dessert.

-The meal was finished off with a glass of Morroccan whisky or mint tea as we know it.
+The meal was finished off with a glass of Morroccan mint tea.

 The meal cost around 150 dirhams and was fairly good value.
-It was very tasty and filling enough for a light lunch.

 After lunch, we made our way up some more steps, stopping off to feed the monkeys at the top.

-Finally, we were reunited with our driver and set off back for Marrakech.
+Finally, we were reunited with our driver, and it was time to set off back to Marrakech.

-Overall, the trip to Ouzoud was well worth the six hours travelling.
+Overall, the trip to Ouzoud was well worth the six hours of travelling.

-It was absolutely beautiful, and sitting above the waterfall looking down whilst eating lunch was the highlight of the trip for me.
+It was absolutely beautiful.
+Sitting above the waterfall looking down at it whilst eating my lunch was the highlight of the trip for me.

-The monkeys were very amusing, and I had to keep hold of my sunglasses to stop them from stealing them.
+The monkeys were also very amusing, I had to keep hold of my sunglasses to stop them stealing them.

 The guide was so helpful and looked after everyone really well.
-Many morroccans speak five languages, and it’s very impressive.

 I highly recommend going to Ouzoud if you visit Marrakech.
 It’s a wonderful day trip.

-If you have mobility issues, it may be challenging because there are a lot of steps, and it can be quite a steep climb from the bottom backup.
+If you have mobility issues, it may be challenging for you.
+There are a lot of steps, and it’s a bit of a steep climb from where the boats are up to the restaurants.

-There’s a fair amount of walking involved.
+There’s also a fair amount of walking involved to see all the vantage points.

-Some people were taken back up on Donkeys.
+Some people were taken back up on Donkeys, so that’s an option.

-I booked my trip with Get Your Guide, and it was reasonably priced.
+I booked my trip with Get Your Guide, and it was good value for money for such a great day out.

 (more…)